Your privacy is really important to us

 On this website, we may embed content from (but not limited to) Airbnb, YouTube and Instagram.

-We use Matomo Analytics to monitor how visitors use our website so that we can see what types of content are doing well and so that we can better establish where we can make future improvements.
-Matomo is hosted on the same Amsterdam-based server as our website and uses first-party cookies to store anonymised data about your tracking preferences.
+We use Umami to monitor how visitors use our website so that we can see what types of content are doing well and so that we can better establish where we can make future improvements.
+Umami is hosted on the same Amsterdam-based server as our website and uses first-party cookies to store anonymised data about your tracking preferences.

 We do not collect personal data about our visitors.

-We use affiliate networks on our website to create affiliate links (normally marked with an *).
+We use affiliate networks on our website to create affiliate links.
 Affiliate networks enable us to link to commercial websites who may pay us a commission if our visitors buy something or complete an action on the respective website.

 The affiliate network will use cookie and tracking technology to monitor how you use the affiliate websites that we link to in order to determine whether payment is due to us (as well as for other purposes).
 Since affiliate networks are solely set up to monitor traffic in this way, affiliate networks claim that the use of tracking and cookies comes under 'legitimate interest'.